The 7 Types of Progress Notes in Therapy (SOAP, DAP, BIRP & More) + Examples

 Best Practices for Faster, Compliant Documentation

-These habits cover how to write therapy notes quickly without cutting clinical corners.
+These habits cover how to write therapy notes efficiently without cutting clinical corners.

 1. Write immediately after each session or within 24 hours.
 The longer you wait, the less accurate the note becomes.